 The concept of law has been around since the days of ancient Egypt and King Hammurabi in Babylon.
 But these days, the technology used to practice law is a little more sophisticated than inscriptions chiseled into stone slabs.
-In fact, the biggest legal industry trends all revolve around how technology is reshaping the way attorneys do business.
+In fact, the biggest legal industry trends revolve around how technology is reshaping the way attorneys do business.
 Don’t expect anything to change in the new year, either.
 Here are the hottest legal technology trends to look for in 2019 and how they could impact personal injury law firms.

 Legal tech is all about AI